things-to-do

 unusual things malaga 4

-Tip: There is an equally famous and just as good(maybe better) Feria in Seville as well.
-Check the schedule to see if you're around when it's happening, if you can't make it to Malaga.
+There's an equally famous feria in Seville as well.
+Check the schedule if you can't make it to Malaga.

 Unique Things to Do in Malaga at Night